AdobeDocs/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >[!CONTEXTUALHELP]
 >id="ajo_decisioning_capping"
 >title="Use capping"
->abstract="To avoid over-solicitating your customers, use capping to define the maximum number of times an offer can be presented."
+>abstract="To avoid over-solicitating your customers, use capping to define the maximum number of times an offer can be presented.
+You can create up to 10 capping rules for a given offer."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/decisioning/offer-decisioning/managing-offers-in-the-offer-library/configure-offers/add-constraints.html#capping-change-date" text="Changing dates can impact capping"

 Capping is used as a constraint to define the maximum number of times an offer can be presented.
 Limiting the number of times users get specific offers allows you to avoid over-solicitating your customers and thus to optimize each touchpoint with the best offer.

-To set capping, follow the main steps below.

-1. Make sure the **[!UICONTROL Enable capping]** toggle button is selected.
-Capping is enabled by default.
+You can add up to 10 capping rules for a given offer.
+To set a capping rule, click the **[!UICONTROL Create capping]** button then follow the steps below:

 >[!CAUTION]
 >
 >It is not possible to enable or disable frequency capping for previously created offers.
 To do so, you need to create a new offer.

 1. Define which **[!UICONTROL Capping event]** will be taken into account to increase the counter.
 [Learn more](#capping-event)

+1. Choose if you want the capping to be applied to all users or just one profile.
+[Learn more](#capping-type)

 1. Set the number of times the offer can be presented.
 [Learn more](#capping-count)

-1. Choose if you want the capping to be applied to all users or just one profile.
-[Learn more](#capping-type)

 1. Set the **[!UICONTROL Frequency]** to define how often the capping count is reset.
 [Learn more](#frequency-capping)